Appraisals

 People took to local traders and accepted ~75% of our offer.

-People simply didn't respond, even to say thanks.
+People simply didn't respond, even to simply say thanks.

-We do not waive the fee for people who say they are or have something really special and so we really should give our expertise for free.
+We do not waive the fee for people who say they are or have something really special and so we really should give our expertise for free, or are recently unemployed and now need the money, are selling on behalf of their mother who has cancer, or any of the other fantastical stories we have heard without any chance of verification.
 We don't assist those who say that they value our opinion but don't want to pay for it.

 Lead glaze dust pressed majolica Gibbons Hinton c.1900